-This exercise in expertly-crafted tension, based on the notorious murder-spree of Perth couple David and Catherine Birnie, is a bold and challenging debut from writer/director Ben Young.
+This exercise in expertly crafted tension, centred on a serial killer couple and the teenage girl they abduct and hold captive, is a bold and challenging debut from writer/director Ben Young.

 The meteoric rise, fall and rise again of the prodigiously talented fashion designer Zac Posen is documented with sympathy and a little suspense in a many-storied documentary, packed full of his splendid creations.